gvwilson/thirdbit/src/fiction/santas/index.md

 At the word "treats",
-one of the giant cat statues at the base of the pyramid turned its head and blinked, which made the "stay out of predators" part of Finner's brain go, "Ding ding ding!"
+one of the giant cat statues at the base of the pyramid turned its head and blinked, which made the "stay out of predators" part of Finner's brain go *ding ding ding!*

 "Tea?" the burly santa asked,
 clearly never having had this particular response to his friend-or-foe question before.

+"Miz Tumbly…
-"She always…
+always…
 brings tea.
-And treats.
 And sometimes…
 a magazine?"
 the mummy santa finished hopefully.

-"No magazines, I'm afraid, and no tea either," the lean santa said, her uniform a perfect match for the sand around them.
+"No magazines, I'm afraid, and no tea either," the lean santa said, her uniform now a perfect match for the sand.
 "We had to leave Sensei Tumbly's in rather a hurry."

 "Ssss…"